tillbiskup/aspecd/docs/index.rst

 Users new to ASpecD should probably start :doc:`at the beginning <audience>`, those familiar with its :doc:`underlying concepts <concepts>` may jump straight to the section explaining how to :doc:`write applications based on the ASpecD framework <applications>`.

+If you are interested in how working with the ASpecD framework looks like, particularly recipe-driven data analysis, have a look at the :doc:`use cases section <usecases>`.

 The :doc:`API documentation <api/index>` is the definite source of information for developers, besides having a look at the source code.